Helena Norberg-Hodge: Ladakh

 Many of the changes that 'development' brought were psychological, as she described in the film version of Ancient Futures: "In one of my first years in Ladakh, I was in this incredibly beautiful village.
 All the houses were three stories high and painted white.
 And I was just amazed.
 So out of curiosity I asked a young man from that village to show me the poorest house.
 He thought for a bit, and then he said, 'We don't have any poor houses.'
 The same person I heard eight years later saying to a tourist, 'Oh, if you could only help us Ladakhis, we're so poor!'
 And what had happened is that in the intervening eight years he had been bombarded with all these one-dimensional images of life in the West.
 He'd seen people with fast cars, you know, looking as though they never worked, and with lots of money.
 And suddenly by comparison his culture seemed backward and primitive and poor."

-In 1978 Norberg-Hodge founded The Ladakh Project, for which Local Futures is now the parent organization, in order to counter the overly rosy impressions of life in the urban consumer culture, and to re-instill respect for the traditional culture.
+In 1978, Norberg-Hodge founded The Ladakh Project, for which Local Futures is now the parent organization, in order to counter the overly rosy impressions of life in the urban consumer culture, and to re-instill respect for the traditional culture.
 She also helped establish several indigenous NGOs in Ladakh including the Women's Alliance of Ladakh (WAL), the Ladakh Environment and Health Organisation (LEHO), and the Ladakh Ecological Development Group (LEDeG).
 LEDeG has designed, built and installed a wide range of small-scale appropriate technologies, including solar water heaters, cookers, passive space heaters, and greenhouses.
 In 1986, Norberg-Hodge and LEDeG were awarded the Right Livelihood Award (also known as the 'Alternative Nobel Prize') in recognition of these efforts.

+Documentaries

+Together with the Local Futures team, Helena has produced the following films and animations: